robertyumol/mylight/README.md

 # mylight

-# I want to see footage of my fantasy football players for the past week!
+I want to see footage of my fantasy football players for the past week!

+1. get lineup
+2. for each player, search for relevant clip
+3. display results